-For non-residential customers, SDG&E proposes to continue its successful TA/TI program provides incentives to customers and Aggregators that install automated controls and participate in a DR program or rate.
-These incentives reinforce the value of automation to perspective.
-In addition, SDG&E is proposing the CPP Premium incentive mechanism which offers incremental incentives to Aggregators with CPP customers that are certified as Auto DR compliant to increase the demand reduction achieved under this rate.
-Finally, the SCTD program targets "residential like" small commercial customers, who are not currently viewed as viable customers by Aggregators, for automated controls.
+For non-residential customers, SDG&E proposes to continue its successful Technical Assistance/Technology Incentives ("TA/TI") Program with a more comprehensive energy efficiency assessment in the TA audit.
+This program provides incentives to customers and Aggregators that install automated controls and participate in a DR program or rate.
+These incentives reinforce the value of automation to SDG&E's customers and enhance the reliability and value of these programs from an operations perspective.
+In addition, SDG&E is proposing the CPP Premium Incentive Mechanism which offers incremental incentives to Aggregators with CPP customers that are certified as Auto DR compliant to increase the demand response achieved under this rate.
+Finally, the SCTD program targets "residential-like" small commercial customers, who are not currently viewed as viable customers by Aggregators, for automated controls.